mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Get the Detail Text of a ListView element.

 {:id="ListView.GetImageName" class="method returns text"} <i/> GetImageName(*listElement*{:.dictionary})
-: Get the name of the image of a ListView element.
+: Get the filename of the image of a ListView element that has been uploaded to Media.

 {:id="ListView.GetMainText" class="method returns text"} <i/> GetMainText(*listElement*{:.dictionary})
 : Get the Main Text of a ListView element.